jcchavezs/envoy-config-schema/README.md

-# Envoy schema
+# Envoy config schema

 This repository generates JSON schemas from the envoy proto configurations.
+This is useful to do validations on config for example on IDE or pin pointing errors in the config in the jsonschema fashion.

 ## Versioning